zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-vision-dls/dls-bulk-label/dls-bulk-label.md

 4. Open your Command-Line Interface (CLI) and navigate to the folder where the bulk-labeling tool files exist on your machine.

-5. Bulk-label the records in your DLS Dataset by running the following command
+5. Bulk-label the records in your DLS Dataset by running the following command:
     ```
     <copy>python3 main.py</copy>
     ```